Programs for New Faculty

 - Math in the Media.
 This resource includes a monthly column by mathematician Tony Phillips of Stony Brook University provides a survey of math in the news.

 - AMS Project NExT Fellows.
 The AMS sponsors six Project NExT Fellows each year.

 - inclusion/exclusion Blog.
 The main goal of this blog is to discuss issues pertaining to marginalized and underrepresented groups in mathematics.

 AMS is committed to helping you succeed in your career in academia.
 Find employment services, survey reports on the profession, a blog by early career mathematicians and fellowships.

 - Employment Services.
-Apply for jobs online at MathJobs.Org, and use EIMS (Employment Information in the Mathematical Sciences) to search for other openings.
+Apply for jobs online at MathJobs.Org.
 Job interviews are held at the Employment Center during the Joint Mathematics Meetings each January.

 - Grants & Opportunities.
-Find grant and other opportunities for you and your students on a searchable web portal.
+Find grants and other opportunities for you and your students on a searchable web portal.

 - Salary Data.
 Wondering what math professors earn?
 Learn more about the salaries of new PhDs and mathematics faculty at various types of institutions.

 - PhD + epsilon Blog.
 A revolving group of new mathematics faculty write about their experiences and challenges post-PhD.